TeachersFirst's Copyright and Fair Use Resources

 Close Link

 Just because you can record a person's voice doesn't mean you can publish it on the web.
 Here's a site that outlines the basics of U.S. laws regarding copyright and publicity as they relate to user-created podcasts.
-You'll learn about which things are OK, which require permission, and other pointers to consider when creating podcasts for school or educational uses.
+You'll learn about which Issues are OK, which require permission, and other pointers to consider when creating podcasts for school or educational uses.
+There is a PDF version of this site available at the top of the page.

 In the Classroom